xXIamNoOneXx/Concussion/README.md

 - 👋 Hi, I’m @xXIamNoOneXx
 - 👀 I’m interested in ...everything computer
 - 🌱 I’m currently learning ...all that I can
-- 💞️ I’m looking to collaborate on ...anything...well almost anything
+- 💞️ I’m looking to collaborate on ...anything...well almost anything.

 - 📫 How to reach me ... nullbitt5000@gmail.com

+This is currently a work in progress.
+I am currently learning about command and control servers and I always feel like I learn the most when I do it so I started making one.
+Any feedback or suggestions are welcome.
+Thank YOU
+P.S.
+This is for educational purposes only.
+What you do with my code from here is your responsibility.

 Description of "Concussion" C2 System: